altin/phonetic.pw/README.md

 ### Usage
 * Make sure you have Node.js installed on your system
-* Clone the repository to yor system
+* Clone the repository to your system
 * Open your command line and navigate to the ```/phonetic.pw/src``` directory
 * Type and enter ```npm install``` in the command line to install the necessary modules
 * Type and enter ```node server.js``` in the command line to start the server